timf34/Article2Audio/README.md

 lovely audio files.
 It extracts the content of an article, formats it nicely in preparation of audio conversion, then uses OpenAI's Text to Speech API to produce the audio file.

-For ease of use, we also include a simple python script which allows users to directly convert articles to audio files without needing to spin up the web app.
+For ease of use, we also include a simple python script which allows users to directly convert article URLs to audio files without needing to spin up the web app.